MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 Region Of Interest processing options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-include spec** specify an inclusion region of interest, as either a binary mask image, or as a sphere using 4 comma-separared values (x,y,z,radius).
+-  **-include image** specify an inclusion region of interest, as either a binary mask image, or as a sphere using 4 comma-separared values (x,y,z,radius).
 Streamlines must traverse ALL inclusion regions to be accepted.

--  **-exclude spec** specify an exclusion region of interest, as either a binary mask image, or as a sphere using 4 comma-separared values (x,y,z,radius).
+-  **-exclude image** specify an exclusion region of interest, as either a binary mask image, or as a sphere using 4 comma-separared values (x,y,z,radius).
 Streamlines that enter ANY exclude region will be discarded.

--  **-mask spec** specify a masking region of interest, as either a binary mask image, or as a sphere using 4 comma-separared values (x,y,z,radius).
+-  **-mask image** specify a masking region of interest, as either a binary mask image, or as a sphere using 4 comma-separared values (x,y,z,radius).
 If defined, streamlines exiting the mask will be truncated.

 Anatomically-Constrained Tractography options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^